2-Selmer Parity for Hyperelliptic Curves in Quadratic Extensions: Compatibility results

 \end{lemma}

-\begin{proof} The case where $A/K$ is an elliptic curve is \cite[Lemma 5.6]{MR3043582} and the argument is the same.
-Let $L_0=K$ and for each $i=0,1,2,3$, identify $A^{L_i}[2]$ with $A[2]$ as $G_K$-modules (see the proof of \Cref{cokernel of mult by 2}).
-We may then view each $X_i:=A^{L_i}(K)/2A^{L_i}(K)$ as a subgroup of the finite dimensional $\mathbb{F}_2$-vector space $V:=\text{H}^1(K,A[2])$ by identifying them with their image under the connecting homomorphism from the Kummer sequence.
-By \cite[Proposition 5.2]{MR2373150} we have
+\begin{proof} The case where $A/K$ is an elliptic curve is \cite[Lemma 5.6]{MR3043582} and the argument is essentially the same.
+Let $L_0=K$ and for each $i=1,2,3$ identify $A^{L_i}[2]$ with $A[2]$ as $G_K$-modules in the usual way.
+For each $i$ let $X_i$ denote the image of $A^{L_i}(K)/2A^{L_i}(K)$ under the map